ozimov/cirneco/README.md

 # Extended libraries
-For now, we provided some extensions of the [Hamcrest](https://github.com/hamcrest/JavaHamcrest) library.
+We provided some extensions of the [Hamcrest](https://github.com/hamcrest/JavaHamcrest) library.
 There are some extra feature for [fluent assertions](https://github.com/ozimov/cirneco/wiki/Fluent-Assertions) that you may also want to checkout.

+There is also a library for [Mockito](http://site.mockito.org/) that provides for now only a captor for method results.

 ## Hamcrest extensions
 There are some interesting matchers based on [Guava](https://github.com/google/guava) library.
 The next release will focus more on Guava collections and money (the plan would be to use Joda Money or to dirfectly provide the matchers for the JDK8 extension).